Apostolic Christian Church of America: Church discipline

-Church discipline is taken very seriously, and is conducted as is Biblically laid out in Matthew 18:15-17.
-Members are disciplined out of love.
-If the member commits a major sin, as the Apostolic Christian Church believes to be laid out by the Bible, he or she will be disciplined.
-The member will go through a time of reflection and will hopefully repent and come back into fellowship.
+If a member commits a major sin, as the Apostolic Christian Church believes to be laid out by the Bible, he or she will be disciplined.
+The member is encouraged to go through a time of reflection and if they repent they may come back into fellowship.
 If there is no repentance, the individual will no longer be considered a member of the ACCA.